visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

   SetQueryOverTimeAttributes(atts) -> integer
-  SetDefaultQueryOverTimeAttributes(atts) -> integer
-  ResetQueryOverTimeAttributes() -> integer

-atts : type
+atts : QueryOverTimeAttributes object
     A QueryOverTimeAttributes object containing the new settings to use for queries over time.

-return value : integer
+return type : CLI_return_t
     All functions return 1 on success and 0 on failure.